 CISG Holdings Ltd ("CISG") was incorporated in the British Virgin Islands ("BVI") on June 8, 2004.
 CISG undertook a separate restructuring in anticipation of an initial public offering ("IPO") involving CNinsure Inc. (the "Company") that was incorporated in the Cayman Islands on April 10, 2007 as a shell company for listing purpose.
 On July 31, 2007, prior to its IPO, the Company issued 684,210,526 ordinary shares to the existing shareholders of CISG for exchange of their shares of CISG on a 10,000-for-1 basis and thereafter, became the ultimate holding company of CISG.
-The Company, its subsidiaries and VIEs are collectively referred to as the "Group".
-The Group is principally engaged in the provision of insurance brokerage and agency services, and insurance claims adjusting services in the People's Republic of China (the "PRC").
+The Company, its subsidiaries and variable interest entities (the "VIEs") are collectively referred to as the "Group".
+The Group is principally engaged in the provision of insurance brokerage and agency services, and insurance claims adjusting services, and services for wealth management products in the People's Republic of China (the "PRC").

 Current PRC laws and regulations place certain restrictions on foreign investment in and ownership of insurance agencies and brokerages.
 Accordingly, the Group conducts some of its operations in China through contractual arrangements among its PRC subsidiaries, two PRC affiliated entities and the equity shareholders of these PRC affiliated entities, who are PRC nationals.
-The contractual arrangements include a series of contracts entered into between the Group's PRC subsidiaries and the equity shareholders of these PRC affiliated entities, including loan agreements, equity pledge agreements, irrevocable powers of attorney, exclusive purchase option agreements, consulting and service agreements and information technology ("IT") platform service agreements.
-Through these contractual arrangements, the Group is entitled to: (1) receive service fees from the subsidiaries of these PRC affiliated entities; (2) exercise all of the voting powers of the owners of these PRC affiliated entities; (3) receive dividends declared by these PRC affiliated entities and their subsidiaries and (4) acquire all the equity interests of these PRC affiliated entities and their subsidiaries once PRC laws permit.
-As the Company is the sole primary beneficiary of these VIEs, the Company consolidates them into its consolidated financial statements (See note 9).
+The contractual arrangements include a series of contracts entered into between the Group's PRC subsidiaries and the equity shareholders of these PRC affiliated entities and these PRC affiliated entities, including loan agreements, equity pledge agreements, irrevocable powers of attorney, exclusive purchase option agreements, consulting and service agreements and information technology ("IT") platform service agreements.
+Through these contractual arrangements, the Group is entitled to: (1) receive service fees from the subsidiaries of these PRC affiliated entities; (2) exercise all of the voting powers of the owners of these PRC affiliated entities; (3) receive dividends declared by these PRC affiliated entities and their subsidiaries; (4) acquire all the equity interests of these PRC affiliated entities and their subsidiaries once PRC laws permit; and (5) exercise its substantive kick out right under the terms of the exclusive purchase option agreement.
+As the Company is the sole primary beneficiary of these VIEs, the Company consolidates them into its consolidated financial statements (see note 9).

 During the year ended December 31, 2011, the Group disposed of the Datong segment as detailed in note 4 and Datong segment is therefore accounted as discontinued operations.
-The consolidated statements of income (loss) and comprehensive income (loss) for the year ended 2010 and corresponding notes previously reported have been revised to conform to the current presentation accordingly.